forta-network/docs/docs/scanner-quickstart.md

 Successfully initialized at /yourname/.forta
 ```

+**NEVER LOSE OR DELETE YOUR PRIVATE KEY in `~/.forta/.keys`.**

+!!! warning "Private Key"
+    Losing the private key will require actions to initiate a withdrawal for the old scan node address (takes 10 days), withdraw and deposit for the new scan node address.

 This is the value that will be registered in the scan node registry smart contract (as `uint256`).
 If you need to find out your address later again, you can run `forta account address`.